enigmatry/entry-angular-building-blocks/libs/entry-components/validation/README.md

 Enables configuring forms (Reactive or [Formly](https://formly.dev/) forms) so that server or client side validation errors are displayed correctly.
 To accomplish this, it offers the following features:

-* `setValidationErrorsToForm(error, form)` - a method that maps received server side validation errors to the form and its fields.
+* `setServerSideValidationErrors(error, form)` - a method that maps received server side validation errors to the form and its fields.
 * `entryDisplayControlValidation` - a directive that displays field level validation errors.
 * `<entry-form-errors>` - a component that displays form level validation errors.
 * `ENTRY_VALIDATION_CONFIG` - configuration provider used to configure default client side validation messages on module level.